papykabukanyi/hellobluelender/docs/deployment-checklist.md

    - If emails are failing, verify SMTP configuration
    - If chatbot is not working, check Gemini API key
    - If map is not loading, check browser console for errors
+   - If Docker build fails, check the logs for memory issues or dependency errors

 ## Post-Deployment Verification